Mountain biking: 1970s–1980s

-There were several groups of riders in different areas of the US who can make valid claims to playing a part in the birth of the sport.
+There were several groups of riders in different areas of the US who could make valid claims to playing a part in the birth of the sport.
 Riders around Mt.
-Tamaplais in Marin County, California and Crested Butte, Colorado, tinkered with bikes and adapted them to the rigors of off-road riding.
-Modified heavy cruiser bicycles, old 1930s and '40s Schwinn bicycles retrofitted with better brakes and fat tires, were used for freewheeling down mountain trails in Marin in the late 1960s to-late 1970s.
+Tamalpais in Marin County, California and Crested Butte, Colorado tinkered with bikes and adapted them to the rigors of off-road riding.
+Modified heavy cruiser bicycles, old 1930s and '40s Schwinn bicycles retrofitted with better brakes and fat tires, were used for freewheeling down mountain trails in Marin in the late 1960s to the late 1970s.
 At the time, the bikes were comparatively primitive with single-speed coaster brakes.
 The earliest ancestors of modern mountain bikes were based around frames made by Schwinn, Colson and others.
 The Schwinn Excelsior was the frame of choice due to its geometry.
 These early bikes were eventually modified with multi-speed gearing, drum or rim brakes, and motocross or BMX-style handlebars, creating "klunkers".
 The term would also be used as a verb since the term "mountain biking" was not yet in use.
 The first person known to fit multiple speeds and drum brakes to a klunker is Russ Mahon of Cupertino, California, who used the resulting bike in cyclo-cross racing.
-Early downhill racing on mountain fire roads, caused lesser branded coaster brakes to burn the grease inside, requiring the riders to "repack" the bearings after each race.
+Early downhill racing on mountain fire roads caused lesser-branded coaster brakes to burn the grease inside, requiring the riders to "repack" the bearings after each race.
 The first organized series of downhill races in Fairfax, California, known as "Repack Races" triggered early innovations in mountain bike technology as well as the initial exposure of the sport to a nationwide audience through TV media's Evening Magazine.
 The fire road unofficially named "Repack" still exists and is rideable.
 The sport originated in California on Marin County's Mount Tamalpais.

 It was not until the late 1970s and early 1980s that road bicycle companies started to manufacture mountain bicycles using high-tech lightweight materials.
 Joe Breeze is normally credited with introducing the first purpose-built mountain bike in 1978.
 Tom Ritchey then went on to make frames for a company called MountainBikes, a partnership between Gary Fisher, Charlie Kelly and Tom Ritchey.
 Tom Ritchey, a welder with skills in frame building, also built the original bikes.
 The company's three partners eventually dissolved their partnership, and the company became Fisher Mountain Bikes, while Tom Ritchey started his own frame shop.